intelligentplant/codeless-hackathon-resource/resources/Challenge4-DataGuide.md

-# Understanding the Alba Dataset
+# Getting started on the Alba Dataset

 For this exercise, you will be connecting to an OSI Soft PI Historian (a large database for storing time-series process data) recording live data from the Alba platform.